-Multidimensional Matching: Hukou Status in the Marriage Market winner of the Vickrey Prize for best third year paper

-Abstract: Following P. Chiappori et al. (2012), I develop a two-dimensional matching model on the marriage market in China, where individuals differ in a continuous attribute (e.g. socioeconomic status) and a discrete attribute (hukou status).
-Surplus gain from marriage depends on the discrete characteristic with the rationale that an urban hukou is much more valuable than a rural hukou, it's harder for a husband to move to the wife's place and a limited quota of hukou change is available upon marriage.
-I first derive some general properties of the stable matching, then characterize the closed-form solutions by specifying a quadratic surplus function.
-Using China 1990 1% sample census and using educational attainment as a proxy for socioeconomic status, the model predictions are validated.
-There are fewer across-hukou type marriages and even fewer rural husband -- urban wife match.
+Multidimensional Matching: Hukou Status in the Marriage Market winner of the Vickrey Prize for best third year paper Abstract: I develop a two-dimensional matching model on marriage market in China, where individuals are characterized by a continuous trait (e.g. socioeconomic status) and a discrete attribute (hukou status).
+Surplus gain from marriage depends on the discrete characteristic with the rationale that (1) an urban hukou is much more valuable than a rural hukou and (2) it's harder for a husband to move to wife's place and (3) a limited quota of hukou change is available upon marriage.
+I show that a stable match always exists but may fail to be pure, and derive some properties.
+I then further specify the model by assuming a quadratic surplus function.
+In that case, closed form stable matching can be fully characterized.
+Using China 1990 1% sample census and proxying the socioeconomic status by educational attainment, my model predictions are validated.
+There are fewer across-hukou type marriages and even fewer rural husband-urban wife match.
 Matching is assortative on education within each marriage type.
-Urban husbands with rural wives have on average fewer schooling years than those with urban husbands.
+Urban husbands with rural wives have on average fewer schooling years than those with urban wives.